 Further, being asked to justify estimates has also been shown to result in estimates that better compensate for missing information.
 This is important on an agile project because the user stories being estimated are often intentionally vague.

-Planning Poker cards are available in the Mountain Goat Software store.
-Two styles are available and we ship anywhere in the world.
+In addition, Planning Poker playing cards are available in the Mountain Goat Software store.
 Mountain Goat Software's branded Planning Poker cards are sold at cost as a courtesy to the agile community.

 We also offer royalty-free licenses to organizations that wish to produce their own cards.
-Contact us if you are interested in printing your own Planning Poker cards.
+The license is available here: https://www.mountaingoatsoftware.com/agile/planning-poker/license.